natenka/pyneng-book-en/docs/source/book/09_functions/3a_func_params_types.rst

        ...:

-The check_passwd function expects two arguments: username and password.
+Function check_passwd() expects two arguments: username and password.

-The function checks the password and returns False if checks fail and True if password passed all checks:
+Function checks password and returns False if checks fail and True if password passed all checks:

 .. code:: python